Mars Reconnaissance Orbiter: Telecommunications system

-Two smaller low-gain antennas are also present for lower-rate communication during emergencies and special events, such as launch and Mars Orbit Insertion.
+Two smaller low-gain antennas are also present for lower-rate communication during emergencies and special events.
 These antennas do not have focusing dishes and can transmit and receive from any direction.
 They are an important backup system to ensure that MRO can always be reached, even if its main antenna is pointed away from the Earth.

-The Ka-band subsystem was used for demonstration purposes.
+The Ka band subsystem was used to show how such a system could be used by spacecraft in the future.
 Due to lack of spectrum at 8.41 GHz X-band, future high-rate deep space missions will use 32 GHz Ka-band.
 NASA Deep Space Network (DSN) implemented Ka-band receiving capabilities at all three of its complexes (Goldstone, Canberra and Madrid) over its 34-m beam-waveguide (BWG) antenna subnet.
 Ka-band tests were also planned during the science phase, but during aerobraking a switch failed, limiting the X-band high gain antenna to a single amplifier.
 If this amplifier fails all high-speed X-band communications will be lost.
 The Ka downlink is the only remaining backup for this functionality, and since the Ka-band capability of one of the SDST transponders has already failed, (and the other might have the same problem) JPL decided to halt all Ka-band demonstrations and hold the remaining capability in reserve.

 By November 2013, the MRO had passed 200 terabits in the amount of science data returned.
 The data returned by the mission is more than three times the total data returned via NASA's Deep Space Network for all the other missions managed by NASA's Jet Propulsion Laboratory over the past 10 years.